verzac/grocer-discord-bot-docusaurus/blog/2022-08-18-message-command-deprecation.md

 Re-invite the bot through the link on this site (at the bottom, in the footer).

 Due to a botched invite link ([Github issue here](https://github.com/verzac/grocer-discord-bot/issues/14#issuecomment-1095888210)), some of our users who used that botched invite link were unable to use slash commands.
 This should have been fixed - if it doesn't work please hop on to our support server!

+**Your data is safe: your data will persist even if you kick the bot out of your server** (_until_ you run `/groreset`).
+This is an intentional design decision to make re-invites easy.